 Plaque, calculus, and harmful bacteria in the mouth can provoke almost every oral condition.
-Gingival hyperplasia, in particular, is often a symptom of long-term poor oral hygiene.
+Long-term bad oral hygiene and poor plaque control are common risk factors of gingival hyperplasia.
 However, the condition can also be caused by other factors, including:

 Rare types of gingival overgrowth that form during childhood may be due to genetic factors.
 For example, hereditary gingival fibromatosis results in an overproduction of collagen.
 As a result, the gums become enlarged and slowly begin to grow over your tooth surfaces.

-Gingival hyperplasia is associated with leukemia, which is a type of blood cancer that affects the bone marrow and lymphatic system.
-In particular, acute monocytic leukemia, acute myelomonocytic leukemia, and acute myelocytic leukemia are the most common.
+Gingival hyperplasia is associated with acute leukemia, which is a group of blood cancers that affect the bone marrow and lymphatic system.

 Hormonal imbalances, genetics, blood cancers, poor oral hygiene, and certain medications can all lead to gingival hyperplasia.
 However, gingival overgrowth can also be attributed to other health conditions, including:

 There are a few different treatment options available for gingival overgrowth.
 These options include, but are not limited to, periodontal flap surgery, a gingivectomy, and laser treatment.
-Depending on the cause, your dentist may recommend one or more of the following treatments:
+Depending on the severity of gingival enlargement, your dentist may recommend one or more of the following treatments:

 Periodontal flap surgery repairs damage caused by periodontal disease (advanced gum disease).
 Although, it can also treat most cases of gingival hyperplasia.
 During the surgery, your periodontist administers local anesthesia to numb the treated area.
 Then they make a small incision into the gums, which separates the gum tissue from your teeth.
 Lastly, the dentist gently folds back your gums, carefully removes the inflamed tissue, and flushes out any remaining debris.